rapid7/metasploit-framework/documentation/modules/payload/cmd/unix/bind_busybox_telnetd.md

   The command telnetd will execute on connect.
 The default value is `/bin/sh` in order to provide a command shell.

+  **TELNETD_PATH**

+  The `PATH` option allows the operator to specify file system path for an executable.
+  The default value is `telnetd` which is same as the executable name to ensure consistency with the existing behaviour.

 ### Advanced

   **CommandShellCleanupCommand**